mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/tutorials/customer-churn.md

 +-------+---------------------+-------------------------------------------------------------------------------------------------+
 ```

-To get more accurate predictions, we should provide as much data as possible in the `WHERE` clause.
+To get more accurate predictions, we should provide as much data as possible in the `#!sql WHERE` clause.
 Let's run another query.

 ```sql
 SELECT Churn, Churn_confidence, Churn_explain